 In 27 BCE, the senate passed most of its power over to him, giving him the name Augustus.
 As the first emperor, he reigned from 27 BCE to 14 ACE.
-Within a few decades the Roman senate had grown to over a thousand members, while being reduced to little more than an aristocratic club and military families.
+Within a few decades the Roman senate had grown to over a thousand members, while being reduced to little more than an aristocratic club of mainly military families.

 Rome ruled the entire known world except for China, but in the process, Roman democracy was supplanted by dictatorship and eventually the Romans were overwhelmed by the enemies they had created through their imperial conquests.
 To the very end the Roman armies pretended to speak for the “senate and the Roman people” and parade under banners emblazoned with the Latin initials SPQR (Senatus Populusque Romanus).